This article provides an overview of working with Files in Canvas.

 - In preview mode: Preview a file by clicking on the file name and then use Download in the upper right.

-- Without previewing: Hover over a file to show the gear icon at the far right.
-Click on the gear icon and choose Download.
+- Without previewing: Hover over a file to show the three dots icon at the far right.
+Click on the 3 dot icon and choose Download.

 - Multiple files or folders: Select your files and folders by clicking to the right of the file/folder names.
 Use Ctrl-click (Windows) or Command-click (Mac) to select multiple files or folders.
 You can also select all files by using Ctrl-A (Command-A).
 Then click the grey Download button near the top.
 Multiple files/folders will be downloaded as a .ZIP file.